oieduardorabelo/aws-observability-from-native-integrations-to-opentelemetry/aws-native-integration/README.md

 # AWS Lambda native integration with CloudWatch and X-Ray

-AWS Lambda example for the native integration with CloudWatch and X-Ray.

 This code example is using [SST Ion](https://sst.dev/) to deploy a single function in AWS Lambda to showcase the native integration with CloudWatch (for logs and metrics) and X-Ray (for tracing).

 ## Invocation Metrics